May 6, 2025

 Stritch School of Medicine Essays

-Along with your primary application, you will have to submit a secondary application involving a series of essays.
-To ensure you’re prepared for these essays and submit well-thought-out responses, here are the prompts you can expect to see:
+You must submit a secondary application involving a series of essays along with your primary application.
+To ensure you’re prepared for these essays and submit well-thought-out responses, here are the prompts you can expect to see.

 1. Explain how you know that you want to spend your life studying and practicing medicine.
 Describe how the Loyola University Chicago Stritch School of Medicine (SSOM) can help you develop into the person and physician you hope to become.